catherinedevlin/ipython-sql/doc/compose.md

 print(final)
 ```

-Verify it produces the same result:
+We can verify the retrieved query returns the same result:

 ```{code-cell} ipython3
 %%sql